Learn More About Fleas

 Fleas jump, bite, and infest in no time.
 If you think you have fleas in your home, it is already too late.
 You have a full infestation on your hands.
-The more you know about fleas, the safer your home and pets will be.
+The more you know about these parasitic pests, the safer your home and pets will be.

 There are over 2,000 species of fleas, and more than 300 can be found in the United States.
-The most common in US homes is the cat flea.
-Fleas look like little specs when you hold them in your hand.
+The most common species in U.S. homes is the cat flea.
+Fleas look like little dark specs when you hold them in your hand.
 A flea is a little more than 2 mm long.
-Fleas are small insects with thin, flat bodies that are usually dark brown or red and no wings.
+Fleas are small with thin, flat bodies that are usually dark brown or red and no wings.

 Simple – blood.
 Fleas feast on blood.
 You, your pets, birds and reptiles are potential hosts.
 A female flea can eat nearly fifteen times her body weight in blood.
 Fleas can leap 8 inches high to attach themselves to new hosts to satisfy their hunger.
 The dangerous part about a flea’s eating habits is that it can survive over 100 days without a single feeding.
 That is why you are always at risk, even if there is no evidence of fleas in your home now.

 Nope.
 Fleas are tough fighters, and controlling them REQUIRES chemical treatment.
 Throw out the vinegar solutions you saw online; they won’t work.
 You need professional care to control fleas.
 The cocoon stage of the flea’s life cycle is the culprit.
 It is resistant to ALL chemical insecticides, which means your DIY solution is not even coming close to providing the effective flea control solutions you need to resolve your flea problem.

-- Treat and prevent flea infestations with professional services, which should include control pests and rodents in your home, too, to prevent fleas from coming in on other hosts.
+Prevent flea infestations with professional services, which should include rodent control in your home to prevent fleas from coming in on other hosts.